cagryInside/SCF-test/README.md

 # SCF-test
-A java app that creates test post requests for SeeClickFix
+A java app that creates test post requests for SeeClickFix.